You

 Native apps are specialized applications that are developed for specific operating systems such as iOS or Android and are installed directly on the smartphone.
 These apps are programmed by trained developers and are only compatible with the operating system for which they were developed.

 By installing them directly on the device, native apps can optimally access hardware functions such as camera, GPS and acceleration sensors.
 Native app development offers numerous benefits, particularly in terms of design, functionality, and performance.
-For the development of iOS apps, for example, the Objective-C programming languages, React Native and uses Swift, while Android apps usually use frameworks such as Java or Kotlin.
+For the development of iOS apps, for example, the Objective-C programming languages, React Native And uses Swift, while Android apps usually use frameworks such as Java or Kotlin.

 These specific development environments make it possible to fully utilize the capabilities of each operating system, resulting in improved performance and a smoother user experience.
 Popular examples of native apps that benefit from these benefits include WhatsApp, Instagram, and Google Maps.
 These apps illustrate how powerful and easy to use native apps can be when developed and optimized specifically for an operating system.